ollama/ollama/docs/api.md

 HEAD /api/blobs/:digest
 ```

 Ensures that the file blob used for a FROM or ADAPTER field exists on the server.
-This is just checking your Ollama server and not Ollama.ai.
+This is checking your Ollama server and not Ollama.ai.

 #### Query Parameters